elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

 ---

-### What are some of the benefits of using the factory pattern?
+### What are the benefits of using the Factory Pattern?

 <details>
   <summary>